 - Commission research that evaluates the tools platforms provide to users to protect themselves. - Support research into how product design amplifies hate, harassment, and extremism. - Order third-party audits of systems related to product design to hold technology companies accountable for how they address online abuse.
-Support This work is made possible in part by the generous support of:
+Appendix: Full Survey Results, Adults The appendix shows complete results for survey questions asked of adults.
+Complete results from the youth survey are shown in the main report.